Cameron Carter-Vickers

 Carter-Vickers began his career at the Tottenham Hotspur Academy.
 He made his debut in the 2016–17 season, playing in cup competitions.
-He spent time out on loan at Championship clubs Sheffield United, Ipswich Town, Swansea City, Stoke City, Luton Town, and Bournemouth.
-After winning the Scottish Premiership and Scottish League Cup on loan, he joined Celtic in 2022.
+From 2017 to 2021 he spent time out on loan at Championship clubs Sheffield United, Ipswich Town, Swansea City, Stoke City, Luton Town, and Bournemouth.

+In 2021, he went on loan to Celtic in the Scottish Premiership, before signing permanently a year later.
+He has won the Scottish Premiership four times, the Scottish League Cup three times, and the Scottish Cup twice.
+He was included three times on the PFA Scotland Team of the Year.

 Club career

 Tottenham Hotspur

 Carter-Vickers joined the academy at Tottenham Hotspur at age 11, having caught the eyes of scouts as a 10-year-old playing in the youth teams at Catholic United.

 He was fast tracked through the academy, and under manager Mauricio Pochettino he made his first match-day squad against Ligue 1 team AS Monaco in the UEFA Europa League on December 10, 2015.
 Carter-Vickers featured in the 2016 International Champions Cup, making starts against Juventus and Atlético Madrid, and was given the jersey number 38 for the 2016–17 season.
 On September 21, 2016, he made his first-team debut for the club in the third round of the EFL Cup against Gillingham, which Spurs won 5–0.
 He also featured in the next round away at Liverpool, which Spurs lost 2–1.
 He played two FA Cup matches in January 2017, firstly against Aston Villa then Wycombe Wanderers.